rspamd/rspamd.com/doc/configuration/statistic.md

 ### Classifier and headers

-The classifer will only learn headers that are defined in `classify_headers` in the `options.inc` file.
+The classifier will only learn headers that are defined in `classify_headers` in the `options.inc` file.
 It is therefore not necessary to remove any headers added (such as X-Spam or others) before learning, as these headers will not be used for classification.
 Rspamd also uses `Subject` that is tokenized according to the rules above and several meta-tokens, such as size or number of attachments that are extracted from the messages.

 ## Redis statistics